Bell Z20 MIPS Review

 While it is certainly not an inexpensive helmet, the Z20 MIPS provides excellent value for riders looking for an abundance of high-end features including supreme comfort, excellent adjustability, great ventilation, and a sleek and modern design.
 Since it is definitely on the more expensive end of the lineup, riders willing to sacrifice the high-end features to save some money will find several other suitable options to choose from that may provide a better overall bang for the buck.
 Riders intent on having the best features and performance will find the Z20 to be a surprisingly good value.

 The Bell Z20 MIPS is an impressive helmet that packs some of the best high-end features we've seen into a very comfortable and stylish package.
-With excellent ventilation, an impressively comfortable and adjustable headband system with an integrated MIPS liner, and a reasonable weight and a reasonable price tag, the Z20 is tough to beat and deservedly earns one of our Editors' Choice Awards.
+With excellent ventilation, an impressively comfortable and adjustable headband system with an integrated MIPS liner, and a reasonable weight and a reasonable price tag, the Z20 is tough to beat and deservedly earns one of our top honors.